jundalisay/superb/content/en/research/mao/quotations/chapter-28.md

 We must know how to judge cadres.
 We must not confine our judgement to a short period or a single incident in a cadre's life, but should consider his life and work as a whole.
 This is the principal method of judging cadres.

+{{< cite >}}
 "The Role of the Chinese Communist Party in the National War" (October 1938), Selected Works, Vol. II, p.
 202.
+{{< /cite >}}

 We must, know how to use cadres well.
 In the final analysis, leadership involves two main responsibilities: to work out ideas, and to use cadres well.

 Such things as drawing up plans, making decisions, and giving orders and directives, are all in the category of "working out ideas".
 To put the ideas into practice, we must weld the cadres together and encourage them to go into action; this comes into the category of "using the cadres well".

 There are several ways to take good care of cadres: